 While holidays are relaxing, airports can be stressful.
 Ensuring your hand luggage includes convenient features is the best way to improve your airport experience.

 Opting for cabin baggage that lets you walk hands-free offers optimal convenience.
-With two hands free, you can hold onto your passport ready for boarding while browsing the aisles in duty free.
+With two hands free, you can hold onto your passport ready for boarding while browsing the aisles in duty-free.
 A backpack like the Curtis keeps your hands available, while also offering several zipped compartments and a secure internal laptop sleeve.

 You should also consider how easy it is to access your documents.
 Trolley bags often include front compartments that are ideal for storing the essentials you need to whip out quickly, like your passport or boarding card.
 The City Spinner includes three front pockets providing easy access and secure storage.

 Ideally, you’ll want a bag that offers plenty of room for packing but can be transformed into something smaller when you arrive at your destination.
-The Kipling Totepack is essential for traveling, providing a large zipped compartment that can be folded down into a small pouch and stored away when not in use.
+The Kipling Totepack is essential for travelling, providing a large zipped compartment that can be folded down into a small pouch and stored away when not in use.

 Just like shopping for any occasion bag, comfort is key.
 You don’t want to start your holiday off with a bad back or a stressful airport experience just because your luggage was uncomfortable.